ThomasJScott3/Housing-Market-Project-1/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/Case-Schiller_vs_Interest_Rate_Plot.png"></p>
 As you can see, there is a pronounced inverse correlation between interest rates and housing prices.
 This makes sense because increase access to credit allows homebuyers to bid up prices.
-The extent to which the two are correlated will be quantified in the corresponding heatmap correlation below.
+The extent to which the two are correlated will be quantified in the corresponding heatmap correlation below.This actually prices out many buyers with lower budgets for homes.

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/Federal_Funds_Rate_vs_Interest_Rate_Plot.png"></p>